qcx201/learning/README.md

 # Here is where we learn 🧠🙌

-Curious people welcome.
+Welcome friends.

-## Free Resources
+## Resources

-A collection of self-learning resources.
+A collection of free self-learning resources.

 ### Python and Programming